ionic-team/stencil-site/src/docs-md/guides/style-guide.md

   @Prop() type = 'overlay';

   /**
-   * NOTE: Prop lifecycle events SHOULD go just behind the Prop they listen to.
+   * Prop lifecycle events SHOULD go just behind the Prop they listen to.
    * This makes sense since both statements are strongly connected.
    * - If renaming the instance variable name you must also update the name in @Watch()
    * - Code is easier to follow and maintain.